Katapult (KPLT) vs. Its Competitors Critical Review

-Katapult (NASDAQ:KPLT – Get Rating) is one of 23 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Katapult to related businesses based on the strength of its valuation, dividends, earnings, institutional ownership, risk, profitability and analyst recommendations.
+Katapult (NASDAQ:KPLT – Get Rating) is one of 22 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Katapult to similar companies based on the strength of its risk, valuation, earnings, profitability, dividends, institutional ownership and analyst recommendations.

 Profitability

-This table compares Katapult and its competitors’ net margins, return on equity and return on assets.
+This table compares Katapult and its rivals’ net margins, return on equity and return on assets.

 |Net Margins